Vijayabaskar56/100xRepo/README.md

-# Simple Chat app built using ChatGPT
+# Simple Chat app built

-Prompt used: Please write a simple chat app using Node.js and Socket.io
+View the Deployed App on Render => https://chat-app-100x.onrender.com

 ## Basic Setup
 Express.js for the server, Socket.io for real-time communication, and plain HTML, CSS, and JavaScript for the front end.